cybergarage/uecho/README.md

 ![framwork](doc/img/uecho_framework.png)

 To implement IoT controller or devices of ECHONET Lite, developer had to understand and implement the communication middleware specification such as the message format and base sequences.
-However, developer must only to set basic listeners to implement the devices and controllers using the uEcho because uEcho handles other requests such as request and notification requests automatically.
+However, developer must only to set basic listeners to implement the devices and controllers using the uEcho.
+The uEcho handles other requests such as request and notification requests automatically.

 - [What is uEcho ?](doc/uecho_overview.md)
 - [Setup](doc/uecho_setup.md)